 2) If you think less content still ranks high, look at article directories.

 Another experiment you can do (and I’ve done it many times) is look up any type of search term and see if any popular article directories show up.
 Odds are the answer is no.

 If you’re and old enough marketer like me, you’ll know there was a time when article directories were all the rage in SEO and their limits for the amount you could write was at least 250 words, but in the process, rank very, very high.

 So obviously, anyone who knew this information certainly used it, including me and there were many who abused the crap out of it by pitching tons and tons of bad products for little work.

-Long story short (here’s the longer version), this came to an end.
+Long story short (here’s the longer version about article directories), this came to an end.
 The general rule I have come to believe in SEO is that most of the time, longer content provides better info, vs short content providing less quality information.